zhangyumingsh/kernel-rk/Documentation/trace/ftrace.rst

 	current trace and the next trace.

 	  - '$' - greater than 1 second
-	  - '@' - greater than 100 millisecond
+	  - '@' - greater than 100 milisecond
-	  - '*' - greater than 10 millisecond
+	  - '*' - greater than 10 milisecond
 	  - '#' - greater than 1000 microsecond
 	  - '!' - greater than 100 microsecond
 	  - '+' - greater than 10 microsecond